-Ecosystems provide a variety of critical goods and services such as the provision of clean water, energy, recreational areas, and protection from flooding, all of which benefit society at large as well as companies like Clariant.
+Ecosystems provide a variety of critical goods and services such as clean water, energy, recreational areas, and protection from flooding, all of which benefit society at large as well as companies like Clariant.
 Clariant takes care in monitoring and remedying impacts in order to maintain invaluable ecosystem services.